DevExpress/devextreme-demos/JSDemos/Demos/Charts/PieWithCustomStyles/description.md

 An object with gradient options.

     - `colors`
     An array of gradient colors.
 Each color is an object that includes `color` and `offset` fields.
-The `offset` field specifies a starting point for each color.
+The `offset` field specifies the starting point for each color.

     - `rotationAngle` (linear gradients only)
     You can use this option to rotate linear gradients.